MicrosoftDocs/Viva/Viva/learning/skills-in-learning.md

 Any tags that were manually added to content prior to the current preview will be lost.
 Both auto and manual content tagging are supported only for English language in the current preview.

-The following content tagging scenarios enabled for admins in the private preview:
+The following content tagging scenarios enabled for admins in the preview:

 - Admins can export content metadata to review the autogenerated tags for the content catalog.
 After review, admins can also provide consent to use autogenerated tags for improved search relevance and content recommendations.